 - Higher pull-out values

-Thread Forming Screws.
-Screws that deform the base material to form their own threads are called thread forming screws.
+Screws that deform the base material to form their own threads are called thread forming screws or Trilobular.
 The thread-forming screws deform a lot of plastic when they are driven.
 This produces a high resistance to back-out but also creates large concentration of stresses in the material.
 For harder plastics, this can result in failure.

 An effective solution is to use thread-forming screws with 30° thread form.